macos86/OpenCore-Post-Install/universal/audio.md

 ### AppleALC not working from Windows reboot

-If you find that rebooting from Windows into macOS breaks audio, we recommend either adding `alctsel=1` to boot-args or add this property to your audio device in DeviceProperties:
+If you find that rebooting from Windows into macOS breaks audio, we recommend either adding `alctsel=1` to Argomenti di avvio or add this property to your audio device in DeviceProperties:

 ```
 DeviceProperties